tAndreani/IPVARIABLE/README.md

 ###### Figure 3) A null distribution is computed for each cell line by sampling the reproducibility score matrix of Fig2-B. Z-score and P.value is computed for each score.
 In the picture, represented are the statistical test for DNA regions with reproducibility score 0 (that we renamed variable).

 # Variable regions prediction in mESC according to several DNA features
-We used the R package "randomforest" to check whether specific genomic regions were predictive of the variable behaviour for the proteins under investigation.
-We used a pannel of published datasets and mapped the variable regions to them.
-A null model was created with the package gkmSVM and the performance of the algorithm was checked with the package pROC.
+To train and test the random forest model we used the RandomForestClassifierfrom the Python package sklearn (0.21.3)  As features, we used a pannel of published datasets and mapped the variable regions to them.
+A null model was created with the package gkmSVM and the performance of the algorithm was obtained within a stratified ten-fold cross-validation using the appropriate sklearn functions.

 The script can be run: